Luaraaa/Luaraaa/README.md

 - 👋 Hi, I’m @Luara
 - 👀 I’m interested in data science
 - 🌱 I’m currently learning R and statistic
-- ⚡ Fun fact: I can spaek four languages
+- ⚡ Fun fact: I can speak four languages

 <!---
 Luaraaa/Luaraaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.